tux3132/sllist/README.md

 The make command produce test executable ./testSLL

 <h1>Functions</h1>
-  <h2>Create a new list<h2>
+  <h2>Create a new list</h2>
   Returns a pointer to a new, empty list.
-If allocation fails, returns nullptr. sllist* sllist_create(void)
+If allocation fails, returns nullptr.<br>
+  sllist* sllist_create(void)

   <h2>Destroy a list</h2>